 - Many students have one advisor.
 Westover Honors Program students and double majors have two advisors.
 You may also choose to have a minor advisor.

-We’re in the Academic Achievement Center, 252 Hall Campus Center.
+We’re in the Advising and Academic Resource Center.

 The Advising Program at University of Lynchburg subscribes to CAS Standards for Academic Advising and the NACADA (The Global Community for Academic Advising) Core Values of Academic Advising.